 Object-Oriented Programming Features of Rust

 Object-oriented programming (OOP) is a way of modeling programs.
 Objects as a programmatic concept were introduced in the programming language Simula in the 1960s.
 Those objects influenced Alan Kay’s programming architecture in which objects pass messages to each other.
 To describe this architecture, he coined the term object-oriented programming in 1967.
-Many competing definitions describe what OOP is, and by some of these definitions Rust is object-oriented, but by others it is not.
-In this chapter, we’ll explore certain characteristics that are commonly considered object-oriented and how those characteristics translate to idiomatic Rust.
+Many competing definitions describe what OOP is, and by some of these definitions Rust is object oriented but by others it is not.
+In this chapter, we’ll explore certain characteristics that are commonly considered object oriented and how those characteristics translate to idiomatic Rust.
 We’ll then show you how to implement an object-oriented design pattern in Rust and discuss the trade-offs of doing so versus implementing a solution using some of Rust’s strengths instead.

 Characteristics of Object-Oriented Languages

-There is no consensus in the programming community about what features a language must have to be considered object-oriented.
+There is no consensus in the programming community about what features a language must have to be considered object oriented.
 Rust is influenced by many programming paradigms, including OOP; for example, we explored the features that came from functional programming in Chapter 13.
 Arguably, OOP languages share certain common characteristics, namely objects, encapsulation, and inheritance.
 Let’s look at what each of those characteristics means and whether Rust supports it.

 Objects Contain Data and Behavior

-The book Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley Professional, 1994), colloquially referred to as The Gang of Four book, is a catalog of object-oriented design patterns.
-It defines OOP this way:
+The book Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley, 1994), colloquially referred to as The Gang of Four book, is a catalog of object-oriented design patterns.
+It defines OOP in this way:

 Object-oriented programs are made up of objects.
 An object packages both data and the procedures that operate on that data.
 The procedures are typically called methods or operations.

-Using this definition, Rust is object-oriented: structs and enums have data, and impl blocks provide methods on structs and enums.
+Using this definition, Rust is object oriented: structs and enums have data, and impl blocks provide methods on structs and enums.
 Even though structs and enums with methods aren’t called objects, they provide the same functionality, according to the Gang of Four’s definition of objects.

-Encapsulation that Hides Implementation Details
+Encapsulation That Hides Implementation Details

 Another aspect commonly associated with OOP is the idea of encapsulation, which means that the implementation details of an object aren’t accessible to code using that object.
 Therefore, the only way to interact with an object is through its public API; code using the object shouldn’t be able to reach into the object’s internals and change data or behavior directly.
 This enables the programmer to change and refactor an object’s internals without needing to change the code that uses the object.

 We discussed how to control encapsulation in Chapter 7: we can use the pub keyword to decide which modules, types, functions, and methods in our code should be public, and by default everything else is private.
 For example, we can define a struct AveragedCollection that has a field containing a vector of i32 values.
 The struct can also have a field that contains the average of the values in the vector, meaning the average doesn’t have to be computed on demand whenever anyone needs it.
 In other words, AveragedCollection will cache the calculated average for us.
-Listing 17-1 has the definition of the AveragedCollection struct:
+Listing 17-1 has the definition of the AveragedCollection struct.

 src/lib.rs